404Wolf/stainless-technical-breifing-natug/document.typ

 == Background

+=== Structural DNA Nanotechnology

-Creating nanoscale structures is a tricky task, as it is very hard to achieve adequate precision and rigidity at such small scale. _Structural DNA Nanotechnology_ is a field within biochemistry that uses DNA as a building block for tiny nanostructures.
-DNA is a uniquly good candidate because it self assembles, can be synthesized, and is of the right scale.
+Creating nanoscale structures is tricky task, as it is hard to achieve adequate precision and rigidity at such small scale.
+One unique way to do so is through _Structural DNA Nanotechnology_, a field that uses DNA as a building block for such structures.
+Instead of using DNA to encode information, one can program sequences into where the DNA "automatically" combines to form predetermined structures.

 #figure(
   image("./resources/nanotube.png", width: 50%), caption: [Example DNA Nanotube @shermanNanotubeDesign], ) <fig:example-nanotube-rendering>

-The basis for NATuG is William Sherman and Nadrian Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_, which goes into depth about the process of designing tunular DNA nanostructures
-@shermanNanotubeDesign.

-A DNA nanotube is a structure made by placing double helices adjacent to each other and then weaving them together so that you create one larger tube shape (see @fig:example-nanotube-rendering).
+Here, focus is given to designing tubular nanostructures -- nanotubes.
+A _DNA nanotube_ is a structure made by placing double helices adjacent to each other and then weaving them together so that you create one larger tube shape (see

-Their initial paper focuses on the theory, providing an example tool that generates relevant plots within Excel.
+@fig:example-nanotube-rendering).
+One way to think of it is as if each DNA double helix were a log, and you create a bundle of logs.
+DNA nanotubes have a lot of interesting applications, including studying cellular membranes, drug delivery, and potentially optics.

+The theory for the design processes that the NATuG program facilitates are laid out in William Sherman and Nadrian Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_ @shermanNanotubeDesign.

 #figure(
   image("./resources/natug2.png", width: 90%), caption: [NATuG 2 Desktop Application],
 ) <fig:natug-2>

-Another iteration was produced as a desktop application (@fig:natug-2).
-It was better at graphing, but failed to consistently handle "weaving" helical domains together.
+They introduce an Excel tool to help design DNA Nanotubes by generating special projection plots detailed in their paper.
+Eventually, the spreadsheet was reimplemented at Brookhaven National laboratory as a desktop application (@fig:natug-2).
+It was better at graphing, but failed to consistently handle "weaving" helical domains together, and was designed in a nonmodular way that was restrictive to further development.

-This brief introduces _NATuG 3.0_, a final iteration.
-I, Wolf Mermelstein, was responsible for all of the software, and I worked with Dr. William Sherman to implement his DNA nanotube design methodologies.
+This technical briefing introduces _NATuG 3.0_, a final iteration of the Nucleic Acid Nanotube Grapher desktop application (NATuG).
+I, Wolf Mermelstein, was responsible for all of the software, and worked closely with Dr. William Sherman to implement his DNA nanotube design methodologies.

-NATuG 3.0 is a Python desktop application available via `pypi`.
-You can try it out by running `pip install natug` (ideally in a virtual environment).
+NATuG is a Python application available via `pypi`, and you can try it out by running `pip install natug` (ideally in a virtual environment), or with nix by running `nix run github:natug3/natug`.

-== Nanotube Design Process
+== Designing DNA Nanotubes

-Designing DNA nanotubes is a complex process; here is a brief overview.
+Designing DNA nanotubes is a complex process, but it is helpful to have an idea of the steps to understand what NATuG does.

+To design a DNA nanotube, first you choose a type of DNA.
+This involves finding parameters for it, like the diameter.

-First, you choose a type of DNA.
-Then, you find a tube shape consistent with its geometry by strategically setting angles between helical domains, aligning helices next to each other in a way where you can then place connections between the helices (see @fig:top-view-example).
+Then, you find a tube shape consistent with its geometry by strategically setting angles between helical domains (see @fig:top-view-example).

+#figure(
+  image("./resources/cross-strand-exchange.png", height: 1.45in), caption: [Creating a cross-strand exchange], ) <fig:cross-strand-exchange>

+#figure(
+  image("./resources/holliday.png", height: 1.9in), caption: [A 4 way Holliday junction],
+) <fig:holliday-junction>

+Now you create cross-strand exchanges to hold the structure together (see
+@fig:cross-strand-exchange).
+The key is that we "redirect" the path of DNA, some what like is the case in Holliday junctions, a naturally occurring phenomena (see
+@fig:holliday-junction).

+#figure(
+  image("./resources/staple-strands.png", width: 100%), caption: [DNA staple strands @unsw2017capsid],
+) <fig:staple-strands>

+Then, you cut up the strands to create "staple" strands, typically where one long virus strand runs through the entire structure, and smaller synthetic strands hold it together (see @fig:staple-strands).

+Finally you choose the base sequences, and send to a lab for synthesis.

 #[
   #set figure.caption(position: top)